 The CSPA is free for TAFE SA applicants.
 An hour and a half is allowed: 30 minutes for each section.
-Further information including session times and dates are available from the TAFE SA website.
+Further information is available from the TAFE SA website.

 Previous TABS scores and STAT results can no longer be used in the assessment of current applications.